EigenFunction271/CariPasalTGBot/README.md

 - `/updateproject` - Log progress updates for existing projects
 - `/myprojects` - View and manage your projects
 - `/searchprojects` - Search for projects by keyword, stack, or status
+- `/addteammate` - Project owner: add a teammate to your project
+- `/deleteteammate` - Project owner: remove a teammate from your project
+- `/requestjoin` - Request to join a project as a teammate
 - Weekly digest of project updates (automated)

 ## Project Structure